NicolaasZA/cordova-plugin-ia-launch-navigator/README.md

         <variable name="GOOGLE_API_KEY_FOR_ANDROID" value="{your_api_key}" />
     </plugin>

-## Google API key for Android
-- On Android, this plugin uses [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to geocode input addresses to lat/lon coordinates in order to support navigation apps which only allow input locations to be specified as lat/lon coordinates.
-- Google now requires that an API key be specified in order to use the Geocoding API
-    - For more information on how to obtain an API key, see the [Google documentation](https://developers.google.com/maps/documentation/geocoding/get-api-key).
-    - Don't place any application restrictions on the key, otherwise geocoding will fail.
-- You'll need to provide your Google API key to the plugin by either:
-    - setting the `GOOGLE_API_KEY_FOR_ANDROID` plugin variable during plugin installation
-        - Note: this method places your API in the `AndroidManifest.xml` in cleartext so carries the possible security risk of a malicious party decompiling your app to obtain your API key (see [#249](https://github.com/dpa99c/phonegap-launch-navigator/issues/249))
-    - setting it at runtime by calling the [setApiKey()](#setapikey) function
-        - this method is secure from a security perspective.
-        - you must call this method in each app session (e.g. at app startup) before attempting to use the plugin's geocoding features on Android.

 ## OKHTTP Library
 - This plugin uses the [OKHTTP library](https://square.github.io/okhttp/) on Android to access Google's remote Geocoding API service
 - The library is included at Android build time via Gradle